-Be sure the "ENGINE START STOP" switch or the engine switch is OFF.
-With the "ENGINE START STOP" switch or the engine switch in ON mode, the electric cooling fan may automatically start to run if the air conditioning is on and/or the coolant temperature is high. (\rightarrow P. 314)
+Be sure the "ENGINE START STOP" switch is turned OFF.
+With the "ENGINE START STOP" switch in IGNITION ON mode, the electric cooling fan may automatically start to run if the air conditioning is on and/or the coolant temperature is high. $(\rightarrow P. 328)$ n Safety glasses n If you remove the air cleaner filter